newnonsick/matchav2/README.md

 # Matcha Bot

-Matcha Bot is a versatile Discord bot designed to streamline daily stand-up processes and manage leave requests for teams.
+Matcha Bot is a versatile Discord bot designed to streamline daily stand-up processes and manage leave and office entry requests for teams.
 It integrates with Supabase for data storage, Google Gemini for natural language processing, and provides robust reporting capabilities, including email delivery of reports.

 ## Features